Transportation

 City of Alameda Transportation Projects

-Central Avenue: This project includes a reduction from four to three travel lanes, a center turn lane, bike lanes in the Gold Coast area, a two-way separated bikeway in the west end to Washington Park, street trees/rain gardens and intersection improvements such as roundabouts, curb extensions, pedestrian refuge islands, rectangular rapid flashing beacons, and new crosswalks.
+Central Avenue: This project includes a roadway reconfiguration, bikeways, street trees/rain gardens, and intersection improvements such as roundabouts, curb extensions, pedestrian refuge islands, rectangular rapid flashing beacons, and new crosswalks.

-Cross Alameda Trail Overall: This project, which is being built in segments, is a premiere cross-town, low-stress four-mile bicycling and walking corridor that will connect the west side of the island to the east, from the Seaplane Lagoon at Alameda Point to the Miller-Sweeney (Fruitvale) Bridge.
+Cross Alameda Trail: This is a premiere cross-town, low-stress four-mile bicycling and walking corridor connecting the west side of the island to the east.

-Clement Avenue/Tilden Way: This project will use the abandoned railroad right-of-way along Tilden Way and the eastern terminus of Clement Avenue.
-It will also build the most eastern segment of the 4-mile east-west Cross Alameda Trail, and will directly connect to the Clement Avenue Safety Improvement project, which also is part of the Cross Alameda Trail.
+Clement Avenue/Tilden Way: Create a complete street along the abandoned railroad right-of-way along Tilden Way and the eastern terminus of Clement Avenue, as well as the most eastern segment of the 4-mile east-west Cross Alameda Trail.

 Lincoln/Marshall/Pacific Avenue Improvement Project: Street design improvements on this corridor for 3.1 miles from Broadway to Main Street.